 4. What is the future of CON programs?

-Half a decade after the Federal government’s push for State regulations in the 1970’s, Washington has now changed its position.
+Half a century after the Federal government’s push for State regulations in the 1970’s, Washington has now changed its position.
 In an open letter accompanying the comprehensive report on Reforming America’s Healthcare System Through Choice and Competition dated December 2018, several Federal agencies recommended “state action to repeal or scale back Certificate of Need laws” in order to “to promote choice and competition in provider markets..” https://www.hhs.gov/about/news/2018/12/03/reforming-americas-healthcare-system-through-choice-and-competition.html

 6. What are the opportunities and threats of deregulation of CON programs?

 - Healthcare investment decisions will be driven by demand and supply of healthcare services as operators can enter new markets, expand operations, and offer new service lines without legacy regulatory restrictions.